the toronto skyline at night one of the free things you can see in Toronto

 Location: 550 Bayview Ave, Toronto, ON M4W 3X8

 Every Sunday, from May to October, the Evergreen Brick Works hosts the Ontario Artisan Market.
-At this free thing to do in Toronto you can explore original works of art crafted by local artisans.
+Here you can explore original works of art crafted by local artisans.

 Find a one-of-a-kind piece for your home, a gift or a souvenir of your visit to Toronto.